Radoslaw-Wolnik/react-unsorter-lib/README.md

 ### `demo-app`

-A small Vite + React app that shows the library in action with a visualizer and controls for algorithm selection and seed input.
+A small Vite + React app that shows the library in action with a polished visualizer, mode switching, playback controls, and bar highlighting.

 ## Why the wrapper exists